kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 This cost category deserves our attention because although it increases its growth increase in 13% in before it slowed its growth in 2019 and 2020.
 The question is why.
 What happened there?

+The answer is simple.
+This temporary increase was mainly driven by LinkedIn as it was incorporated into the result for the full year.

 Let's compare  sales&marketing expenses growth with headcount growth in sales & marketing.
 Headcount grew between 6%-5% both in 2018, 2019 and 2020.
 Microsoft says that a 4% growth in sales and marketing expenses in 2019 was influence by an increase in a commercial sales capacity and is partially offset by a decrease in marketing expenses.
 In 2020 increase by 8% is driven by investments in LinkedIn and commercial sales, and an increase in bad debt expense.

 In 2018 (vs. 2017), Microsoft provided a similar explanation that sales and marketing expenses are driven not only by commercial sales but also thanks to LinkedIn (full-year impact of acquisition)that was offset by decreasing marketing expenses.

-This tells us that **sales and marketing expenses in 2018 were temporarily impacted by LinkedIn**.
-General** trend is that sales & marketing expenses are growing more slowly because it combines growth in commercial sales capacity** (roughly in line with headcount growth),** and this growth is partially offset by other items**.
+So although, **sales and marketing expenses in 2018 were temporarily impacted by LinkedIn**, general trend is that sales & marketing expenses are growing more slowly because it combines growth in a commercial sales capacity (roughly in line with headcount growth), and this growth is partially offset by other items.

 ### General & Administrative Expenses